 Advertising is an imperative part of your social media marketing strategy.
 It is a great way to optimise your marketing efforts and to boost your exposure.
 As platforms evolve, businesses need to be aware of the trends, have a solid strategy in place and keep an eye out for which platforms suit their brand.

-2020 is the year in which the COVID-19 pandemic has impacted the world, resulting in marketers pulling back on their social media budgets, despite lower prices for ads.
+2022 is the year when businesses are recovering from the COVID-19 pandemic that has impacted the world, resulting in marketers pulling back on their social media budgets, despite lower prices for ads.
 Marketers need to keep in mind that many purchase decisions are made - sometimes entirely - online, so your advertising through social platforms is not to be overlooked.

 Social Media Advertising Trends

 - Video: Video content continues to dominate, hence this is a great way to engage your target audience for your campaigns through captivating storytelling.
 This extends to live streaming, which is a popular way to invite remote audiences to events, launches and tutorials in addition to your advertising campaigns.